Chr157i4n/TMC2209_Raspberry_Pi/README.md

 This code is still experimental, so use it on your own risk.

 This libary is programmed in pure Python.
 The performance of Python is not good enough to drive the motor with high speed.
-So if you move the motor with high speed and this libary the motor will loose steps.
+So if you move the motor with high speed and this libary the motor will lose steps.

 My TMC2209 is a driver from Watterott: https://shop.watterott.com/SilentStepStick-TMC2209-V2_1